Managing side effects for ALL

 - Other common side effects

 Most side effects are short term, but some may be permanent.
 Side effects tend to gradually improve once treatment stops and the normal, healthy cells recover.
-Most side effects can be managed.
+Side effects can usually be managed.

-Some side effects from chemotherapy may not show up for many months or years.
+Some side effects from chemotherapy may not show up for months or years.
 These are called late effects.
 Before treatment starts, talk to your doctor about whether you are at risk of developing late effects from your treatment and what you can do to help prevent them.
-After treatment, it is important to see your GP for regular health checks.
+Once treatment has finished, it is important to see your GP for regular health checks.